Venture Smith: A free man

 In 1775, Smith bought a farm at Haddam Neck, on the Salmon River, in Connecticut.
-By 1778 he had expanded the initial 10 acres to form a farm of at least 130 acres.
+By 1778, he had expanded the initial 10 acres to form a farm of at least 130 acres.
 Additionally, he made a living by fishing, whaling, farming his land, and trading in the Long Island basin.
 He lived the remainder of his life at Haddam Neck.

-In 1798, Smith dictated his life experiences and with his family had it printed by The Bee, in New London, CT.
-By this time Venture was showing the signs of his old age: his strong, tall body was bowed and he was going blind.
+In 1798, Smith dictated his life experiences and, with his family, had it printed by The Bee in New London, CT.
+By this time, Venture was showing the signs of his old age: his strong, tall body was bowed, and he was going blind.
 The narrative has been the subject of some contention, regarded in many instances as "whitewashed" and inauthentic.
 It was suspected that the white editor manipulated Smith's story, a common practice among editors of slave narratives.
-After four conferences and numerous scholarly papers, it is the conclusion of most scholars and the Documenting Venture Smith Project that the Narrative is entirely Venture Smith's own words.
+After four conferences and numerous scholarly papers, most scholars and the Documenting Venture Smith Project conclude that the Narrative is entirely Venture Smith's own words.
 The work is titled A Narrative of the Life and Adventures of Venture, a Native of Africa: But Resident above Sixty Years in the United States of America.

 Film, media, and popular culture

-He is referenced in the 1971 film Let's Scare Jessica to Death, by the title character, who makes a gravestone rubbing of Smith's headstone, and later reads it to her husband.
+He is referenced in the 1971 film Let's Scare Jessica to Death, by the title character, who makes a gravestone rubbing of Smith's headstone and later reads it to her husband.

 Smith was featured in the 1996 PBS television documentary series "Africans in America" and was the subject of a 2006 USA Today newspaper story.

+Saidiya Hartman cites Venture Smith's narrative in her book, "Lose Your Mother."
+She uses Smith's account to illustrate how rare it is for anyone to describe "the castle" at Anomabo where Smith was held until, he writes, "I and other prisoners were put on board a canoe, under our master, and rowed away to a vessel belonging to Rhode-Island, commanded by capt.
+Collingwood."

 Russell Shorto's 2017 book, Revolution Song contains a chapter detailing Smith's life story.

+Because Venture Smith's last enslaver, Oliver Smith, was an ancestor of guest Ted Danson, Venture was mentioned on the PBS television show Finding Your Roots with Henry Louis Gates Jr., Season 4, Episode 3 "Puritans and Pioneers" which aired in 2017.

+The autobiography is also mentioned in Percival Everett's novel "James" (2024), a re-imagining of Twain's "Adventures of Huckleberry Finn."
+In Chapter 15, James (the novel's central character) refers to the book, which he had rescued earlier from a wrecked steamboat.
+"And my books, once read, were not what I wanted, not what I needed.
+The so-called self related story of Venture Smith became more infuriating the more I examined the work, wondering how a five-year-old could have remembered so much detail that made such neat sense.
+I had already come to understand the tidiness of lies, the lesson learned from the stories told by white people seeking to justify my circumstance."